 If abundance in varying opportunities is what you seek, then getting mathematics education will provide you with them.
 The perks of being a mathematician include an infinite option of several careers in several unconventional areas.

 As a mathematician, you will have an open choice of opting for either a teaching profession, a researcher, or other maths jobs in several fields such as engineering or banking, etc. Whatever path you adopt, pure mathematics along with mathematical concepts, procedure, rules, and theories will follow you, and you would need to apply them in solving the most common problems faced in several fields.
 You will need to develop problem-solving maths skills.

 Before we start with the discussion of how to become a professional mathematician, let us dive into what exactly is a mathematician.

 Someone whose area of expertise is mathematics is a mathematician.

 This is pretty self-explanatory.
 But what most people miss are the key ingredients needed to become a professional mathematician.

-If you are not afraid to dream big and want to become a maths prodigy and climb up the ladder of the career as a mathematician then let go of your fears because if you consider yourself intelligent enough, you will only need to put in time and effort to become a brilliant professional in maths.
+If you are not afraid to dream big and want to become a math prodigy and climb up the ladder of the career as a mathematician, then let go of your fears because if you consider yourself intelligent enough, you will only need to put in time and effort to become a brilliant professional in maths.